 The minimal amount of money necessary to be happy equals being able to cover your core living expenses: food, clothing, shelter, healthcare, and children (if any).

-Some researchers believe once you make over $75,000 a year, your happiness no longer increases. $75,000 might be great for someone living in Des Moines Iowa, but it’s not that great for someone living in an expensive coastal city.
+Some researchers believe once you make over $75,000 a year, your happiness no longer increases.
+Inflation adjusted, that figure is about $100,000 today. $100,000 might be great for someone living in Des Moines Iowa, but it’s not that great for someone living in an expensive coastal city.
 Adjusting for the cost of living is important.

 By the time my wife retired in 2015, we were able to generate closer to $150,000 a year in passive income.
 Although we were $50,000 a year short, I had confidence that we’d eventually get to $200,000 and beyond if I regularly reinvested my growing online income.